Meredith Cochrane, Executive Director

 Jennifer Wilson, Chair

-Works in the non-profit sector with over a decade of experience in organizations focusing on disability service, health promotion, youth leadership and inclusive recreation; specializing in project management, development, organizational leadership.
-She has a BA in Disability Studies with a Minor in Organizational Leadership as well as a Diploma in Outdoor Recreation Management and currently works as the Director of Development at L’Arche Toronto.
-Serving the Board since 2013.
+Jenn Wilson is the CEO of Parks and Recreation Ontario.
+A dynamic leader with over 15 years experience in the sector, she has specialized in sub-sectors of developmental services, inclusive recreation, and youth development.
+She has a BA in Disability Studies with a Minor in Organizational Leadership as well as a Diploma in Outdoor Recreation Management and has served on the Board since 2013.

 Filomena Nait, Vice-Chair